alainwolf/roll.urown.net/conventions.rst

 or not.

 You can choose your private network address freely as long as it is in the range private network address space by :rfc:`1918`.
 See `Private Network <https://en.wikipedia.org/wiki/Private_network>`_ on Wikipedia.

-However I advise against using any of the very common 192.160.0.0/24 or similat subnets, which everyone uses or which are the default setting in many router devices.
+However I advise against using any of the very common 192.168.0.0/24 or similar subnets, which everyone uses or which are the default setting in many router devices.
 Chances are, that you end up being in a private subnet in a friends house or coffe-shop and can connect to you VPN at home, as both use the same